Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-asc-sqlite.md

 demonstrating its promising potential for application to real-world software.

 Admittedly,
-our patching techniques are still in their early stages, as we require more time to prototype and evaluate the many new ideas we have.
+our patching techniques are still in their prototype stages, as we require more time to apply and evaluate the many new ideas we have.
 However,
 the patch above illustrates that
 LLM-based automated vulnerability remediation is a very feasible direction.